INTERLINK-HMU/OaSC/CANET/Readme.md

 </pre> -->

-# Testing
+## Testing

+-To reproduce the reported results  run in a terminal the following.
+The first command corresponds to the GO setting, the second to the OW setting and the third to the CW setting.

 **OSDD  Dataset**

-- To reproduce the reported results for OSDD  Dataset, adjust the weights and the embeddings paths in test_mit.sh and run:

 ```
 python test.py --dataset osdd_obj --auc